Claude S. Hudson Award in Carbohydrate Chemistry

-Another important breakthrough by Sinaÿ and coworkers was their synthesis of a pentasaccharide fragment responsible for the antithrombotic properties of heparin.
-This pioneering work led to a much better understanding of heparin's drug properties by elucidating the importance of the conformational flexibility of L-iduronic acid for heparin's anticoagulant activity.
-To study the role of carbohydrates in different human blood types, the researchers also synthesized oligosaccharide determinants of these blood groups.
+“Peter is one of the most creative people I know,” Danishefsky says.
+“His taste in problem selection and science is always on the mark.
+His vision in identifying extremely important but still, perhaps, doable problems is remarkable.
+His lab is surely a world resource in the interfacing of chemistry, glycobiology, and even medicine.”

-Other methods and syntheses developed and carried out by Sinaÿ and coworkers include a stereoselective method to convert glycals into anomeric spiro orthoesters; a samarium iodide-promoted ring contraction of carbohydrate derivatives; innovative syntheses of C-disaccharides as stable mimics of biologically active glycosides; and the use of di- and triisobutylaluminum for novel rearrangements of monosaccharides into carbocycles and for regioselective debenzylation.
-A remarkable recent follow-up was a regioselective and high-yielding double debenzylation of perbenzylated cyclodextrins, which paved the way to many new derivatives of potential utility.
-Among other research achievements, Sinaÿ's group has also helped advance the chemistry of anomeric organometallic species.
+In addition to his research on malaria treatments and vaccines, Seeberger is also a founding member of Tesfa-IIg, a non-profit organization that aims to prevent malaria through basic, practical solutions.
+For example, Tesfa-IIg is helping to establish a mosquito net factory in Ethiopia, which would create jobs and provide a locally produced and less expensive barrier to malaria infection than more expensive imported nets.

-The award address will be presented before the Division of Carbohydrate Chemistry.
+Seeberger will present the award address before the Division of Carbohydrate Chemistry.

 Join the conversation